zxcvbnius/slate/source/index.md

 ```

-DiuitMessagingAPI is designed for singleton pattern.
-Generates a new DiuitMessageAPI, ready for authenticaion and sending messages.
+DiuitMessagingAPI is designed in singleton pattern.
+By calling the function DiuitMessagingAPI, you complete the authenticaion procedure and are ready to send messages.